GioF71/upplay-docker/README.md

 ## Why

-Not all distros have a upplay package available.
-For arch and derived, there is an AUR package, but it does not look good at least on my Gnome desktop: borders are missing.
+Not all distros have a Upplay package available.
+For Arch and derived, there is an AUR package, but the application does not look good at least on my Gnome desktop: borders are missing.
 Or, you might simply not be comfortable installing an AUR package.

 ## Prerequisites

-You need to have Docker up and running on a Linux machine.
+You need to have Docker up and running on a Linux machine, and the current user must be allowed to run containers (this usually means that the current user belongs to the "docker" group).

-All of this has been tested on:
+You can verify whether your user belongs to the "docker" group with the following command:

+`getent group | grep docker`

+This command will output one line if the current user does belong to the "docker" group, otherwise there will be no output.

+The Dockerfile and the incluted scripts have been tested on the following distros:

 - Manjaro Linux with Gnome (amd64)